ShiyuuLi/ShiyuuLi.github.io/_pages/about.md

   - /about.html
 ---

-I am currently in the third year of my master's degree program at the University of Electronic Science and Technology of China (UESTC), where I am fortunate to have [Prof. Yuan Zhang](https://scholar.google.com/citations?user=7rWSrzsAAAAJ&hl=zh-CN&oi=ao) as my advisor.
-I am also fortunately mentored by [Prof. Kan Yang](https://kan-yang.github.io).
-I received my Bachelor's degree from UESTC.
-I have a broad interest in cryptography and security, and I will find a focus when I become a PhD student :).
+I am currently a Ph.D. student in the Computer Science Department at University of Virginia,advised by [Professor Wei-Kai Lin](https://weikailin.github.io).
+I got my Master's and Bachelor's degrees from the University of Electronic Science and Technology of China (UESTC), advised by [Professor Yuan Zhang](https://scholar.google.com/citations?user=7rWSrzsAAAAJ&hl=zh-CN&oi=ao).

+I have a broad interest in cryptography and security.